skostousov/Interior-Ocean-Properties-Inference/README.md

 - ~~Fix train_no_val so that the model actually trains and converges to some solution~~ (15/05/2025)
 - ~~Create test script + visualization of results~~ (16/05/2025)
 - **Organize config file**
-- Allow the model to train on several days at once, and figure out how to approach this
+- Allow the model to train on several days at once, and figure out how to approach this -possible solution: add several days to one region
 - ~~Make sure grids in regions dont overflow on to other regions~~ (15/05/2025)
 - Review padding logic and handling of edge cases
 - ~~Make training script functional with transforms~~ (15/05/2025)